-- Unlike HLL compilers and their run-time libraries, the Assembler Language is stable across releases, meaning that expensive recompilations and regression tests are not required each time a new compiler or library is installed.
-A new assembler release can be quickly tested by assembling a module and comparing its object file to the current object file: except for things like embedded date/time stamps, the object code will be the same. - You can write code optimized to your specific needs, without having to "tune" compiler and run-time options to achieve the best the HLL can deliver; compilers cannot know which optimizations, and which parts of the code, are most significant to the application.

-Similarly, "quick fixes" are easily made to Assembler Language programs without reassembly by making binary patches ("Zaps") to the executable module.
-Thus, complex systems can be kept in operation with minimal outages while the source code can be updated and installed in a more leisurely and controlled manner.

-Assembler Language is often easier to debug, especially in cases where the application involves system-level operations or if diagnosis involves a dump, because the object code accurately reflects the source code.

-• One little-known advantage of Assembler Language programming is that disassembly tools can reconstruct an Assembler Language source program from object or executable files.
+- Error detection and recovery can be more easily localized to the contexts where problems are most likely to occur, rather than having to rely on a single "global" error-recovery module. - Unlike HLL compilers and their run-time libraries, the Assembler Language is stable across releases, meaning that expensive recompilations and regression tests are not required each time a new compiler or library is installed.
+A new assembler release can be quickly tested by assembling a module and comparing its object file to the current object file: except for things like embedded date/time stamps, the object code will be the same. - You can write code optimized to your specific needs, without having to "tune" compiler and run-time options to achieve the best the HLL can deliver; compilers cannot know which optimizations, and which parts of the code, are most significant to the application. - Similarly, "quick fixes" are easily made to Assembler Language programs without reassembly by making binary patches ("Zaps") to the executable module.
+Thus, complex systems can be kept in operation with minimal outages while the source code can be updated and installed in a more leisurely and controlled manner. - Assembler Language is often easier to debug, especially in cases where the application involves system-level operations or if diagnosis involves a dump, because the object code accurately reflects the source code. - One little-known advantage of Assembler Language programming is that disassembly tools can reconstruct an Assembler Language source program from object or executable files.
 This allows recovery and partial reconstruction of lost source programs originally written in any language.
-(One such tool is described in "High Level Assembler Toolkit Feature" on page 40.)
+(One such tool is described in "High Level Assembler Toolkit Feature" on page 44.)